linux-system-roles/tox-lsr/README.md

 there are no more arguments.
 You can then edit the `batch.txt` file to remove files, change arguments, etc. and re-run using `--batch-file batch.txt`.

-By default, `--make-batch` will sort the list of test files in `alphanum` which is US ASCII sort order (using the python `sorted` function).
-If you want to use a different sort order, use `--make-batch-file-order ORDER`.
-Currently, the only other `ORDER` is `natural` which is the default filesystem order (whatever is the order returned by `glob("tests/tests_*.yml")`).
+By default, `--make-batch` will sort the list of test files in `imagehash` order.
+If you want to use a different order, use `--make-batch-file-order ORDER`.
+Supported `ORDER` values are:

+ - `ascending`: US ASCII sort order (using Python's `sorted()` function)
+ - `descending`: reverse  US ASCII sort order
+ - `imagehash`: `ascending` or `descending` depending on an 1-bit hash of the image name; this is a good compromise between avoiding test dependencies and still keeping a reproducible order
+ - `natural`: default filesystem order (whatever is the order returned by `glob("tests/tests_*.yml")`)

 Note that when you specify `--make-batch-file-order`, that implies `--make-batch`.

 Only the following `runqemu` arguments are supported in batch files:
 `--log-file`, `--artifacts`, `--setup-yml`, `--tests-dir`, `--cleanup-yml`, and